‘Big Brother 18’: Nicole Franzel Unfollows Corey Brooks On Instagram, It’s Over?

 Big Brother 18 ended, and Nicole won the season.
 Over the next few months, Nicole and Corey visited each other, documenting their trips on social media.
 Big Brother fans believed they were approaching couple status, but nothing was confirmed.
 NiCorey had a huge following, and most fans wanted to see them make it work.

 Just a few days ago, Corey posted a picture with a blonde woman who many fans believe he was romantically interested in.
-Brooks brought the woman with him to a Big Brother event and, according to the gossip on social media, was “all over her.”
+Not only that, Brooks brought another woman with him to a Big Brother event and, according to the gossip on social media, was “all over her.”
 The scoop crushed NiCorey fans because it seemed to imply that Corey’s relationship with Nicole may have run its course.

 Making Dallas Great Again @TomiLahren pic.twitter.com/h5raTUYWTq